Ranjit-Saha/agri-sentry-core/README.md

 ---

 ## 🛡️ Methodology
-Agri-Sentry-Core follows a **Human-in-the-Loop (HITL)** engineering framework.
+Agri-Sentry-core follows a **Human-in-the-Loop (HITL)** engineering framework.
 State-of-the-art AI models act as "Computational Sub-Contractors" for architectural hardening and pipeline optimization, while every SQL constraint, security protocol, and spatial algorithm is manually audited and validated by the Lead Engineer.